loader image

 West Lothian Council has taken a number of key actions to deliver positive outcomes in employability, including:

-• Building an entrepreneurial culture in West Lothian by supporting business start-ups and early stage company growth
+• Building an entrepreneurial culture in West Lothian by supporting business start-ups and early stage company growth.

-• Supporting investment in West Lothian, complementing and collaborating with national agencies including Scottish Enterprise (SE) and Skills Development International (SDI)
+• Supporting investment in West Lothian, complementing and collaborating with national agencies including Scottish Enterprise (SE) and Skills Development International (SDI).

-• Investing in improving skill levels within West Lothian – the council has a specific role in respect of school and community-based provision and also works in close partnership with other agencies including West Lothian College to deliver a joined-up skills strategy for West Lothian
+• Investing in improving skill levels within West Lothian – the council has a specific role in respect of school and community-based provision and also works in close partnership with other agencies including West Lothian College to deliver a joined-up skills strategy for West Lothian.

 321

-new business in West Lothian supported through
+new business in West Lothian supported through Business Gateway, from 304 the previous year.

 385